vedranaa/nerve-tracking/README.md

 ## Example data

-Example data for running the gui, and the example scrips, will be made available.
+Example data for running the gui, and the example scrips, will be made available later.
+For now, write to vand@dtu.dk for access.
 In the mean time, to try the gui you can use `mri` data available in MATLAB.
 Note that this is far from optimal data for gui, since all background is masked to be fully black (0) and structures are not tubular.
 Still, you can get a reasonable segmentation of the head.

 ```matlab
 %% a test with matlabs build-in data